silver-xu/gotask/README.md

 ## Await
 Use c# style await to spawn a goroutine, finish the task and comeback.
 The main routine will wait for the result

-It also allows optional cancellation of the task by passing boolean to the cancelChannel.
+It also allows optional timeout of the task after n Seconds

 ## WaitAll
 Use C# style wait all to spawn multiple goroutine to finish a batch of jobs.
 The number of goroutine spawned can be controlled by numberOfWorkers flag.

+It also allows optional timeout of the tasks after n Seconds

 ## Execute the following in terminal to install gotask